 LIFE OF COBUS

-He’s a chartered accountant who qualified through Deloitte and was MD of Shanduka Resources – ANC President Cyril Ramaphosa’s former mining investment company – until 2009 when he was appointed financial director of Pan African.
-Shanduka was then Pan African’s BEE partner.
-He was appointed CEO in March 2015, replacing Ron Holding who retired.
+He’s an accountant who qualified as a CA with Deloitte & Touche before moving into mining industry via Shanduka, South African President Cyril Ramaphosa’s former mining investment company.
+Loots was also MD of Shanduka Resources which was Pan African’s BEE partner.
+He was appointed financial director of Pan African in 2009 and became CEO in March 2015 replacing Ron Holding who retired.

 - Web Address: www.panafricanresources.com